Kilian/electron-create-menu/README.md

 Menu();
 ```

+*Note:* This API has to be called after the `ready` event of `app` module.

+Menu always returns the menu object that `Menu.buildFromTemplate` creates, so you can access [instance methods](https://electronjs.org/docs/api/menu#instance-methods) on it.

 ### Optional arguments
 Menu has two optional functions you can pass it

 * The first argument is the `callback` function, where you can further customise or edit the generated menu.
-* The second argument is the `i18n` functionwhere you can supply a function to use for translating the menu items.
+* The second argument is the `i18n` function where you can supply a function to use for translating the menu items.

 ```js
 Menu(callback, i18n);